magopian/blog/src/making-a-pong-game-in-elm-4.md

 [commit](https://github.com/magopian/elm-pong/commit/3677ba73201269c673eb3cec57381561e73f68ec)

-What that says is:
+What that says is we now care very much about the `Flags` passed to the `init` function, as we're using it to initialize our seed.

-- the `Flags` type isn't the `unit` anymore (remember, the type that we usually use in place of values we don't care), but an `Int` to hold our seed.
-It could be a `Record`, a `String`, a `Bool` or any other of the base types in elm.
+So the `Flags` type isn't the `unit` anymore (remember, the type that we usually use in place of values we don't care about), but an `Int` to hold our seed.
+It could be a `Record`, a `String`, a `Bool`, a JSON value or any other of the base types in elm.
-- we now care very much about the `Flags` passed to the `init` function, as we're using it to initialize our seed.

 Next tiny step: generate a proper random number on the javascript side, and pass it to our elm program instead of the number `42`.